bonitasoft/bonita-doc/md/deploy-bundle.md

 If you are installing a Subscription edition, you need to [request a license](licenses.md).

-When you receive your license, copy the file to the `{{ var_bh_code_replace }}/server/licenses` folder of your application server.
+When you receive your license, copy the file to the `setup/platform_conf/licenses` folder of your application server.

 ## Edition specification

-If you are installing the Performance Subscription edition, you need to edit `engine-server/conf/platform-init/bonita-platform-init-community-custom.properties` and change the value of the `activeProfiles` key to `'community,performance'`.
+If you are installing the Performance Subscription edition, you need to edit [`bonita-platform-init-community-custom.properties`](BonitaBPM_platform_setup.md) and change the value of the `activeProfiles` key to `'community,performance'`.
 No change is needed for the Community, Teamwork, or Efficiency edition.

 ## Next steps